 You can find the detailed information of train system in downtown Tokyo in the link below.
 You also can find the information about the deals:

-In Tokyo, single fare is very reasonable.
-Single fare may be cheaper if you visit one or two places.
+In Tokyo, the single fare is very reasonable because of a short trip.
+The regular fare may be cheaper if you visit one or two places.
+You may use IC card, such Suica or Pasmo instead:

 Day 3 Tokyo to Hakone